 Grab a glass of local wine or a local craft beer before dinner, maybe at the cozy Wine on Third, and then settle in for a meal to remember at one of or local restaurants.
 Make sure it’s an early dinner, though — or at least early enough that you can take full advantage of the Falls at night.
 The nightly illumination display showcases the cascades in an epic kaleidoscope of color, providing the ultimate crescendo to any day in the city.

 Dinner: The historic Red Coach Inn, with its fireside tables and steak-centric menu, puts you in close proximity to wander over to the big show.
-Also in strolling distance: Chill 443, serving inspired yet accessible dine-in cuisine; Parkway Prime Steakhouse & Lounge; and — if you’ve got New York-style pizza on the brain — Donatello’s.
-LoxStock & Barrel Saloon offers a great place for a nightcap, local-pub style.
+Also in strolling distance: Parkway Prime Steakhouse & Lounge, and — if you’ve got New York-style pizza on the brain — Donatello’s.
+The Archives Pub offers a great place for a nightcap, local-pub style.